 Key Term: Acrosome

 The acrosome is a cap-like organelle that coats the anterior portion of the head of the sperm cell and contains enzymes capable of digesting the coating of an egg cell.

 The female gametes are called ova or egg cells.
-These cells are considered among the largest cells in the human body: about 0.1 mm in diameter, which is much than a sperm cell.
+These cells are considered among the largest cells in the human body: about 0.1 mm in diameter, which is much larger than a sperm cell.
 As you can see in Figure 2, the plasma membrane of the egg cell is surrounded by two layers.
 The first layer is a clear, jelly-like coat called the zona pellucida, which is made of molecules called glycoproteins.
 The word pellucid means “translucently clear.”
 The second layer, which surrounds the zona pellucida, is an outer layer of cells called the corona radiata.
 These layers have protective roles for the ovum and regulate its interaction with sperm cells during fertilization, as we will learn later on.
 The ovum has 23 chromosomes, including one sex chromosome, which is an X chromosome.
 It is important to note that an ovum will never carry a Y chromosome.

 Key Term: Egg Cell (Ovum)